goFrendiAsgard/chimera-framework/README.md

 Authorization chain, require request.

-The output of the chain should be routes in JSON format.
+The output of the chain should be user info in JSON format.

 By default, the value will be `chains/core.auth.yaml`

+* `migration_chain`

+Migration chain, require config.

+The output of the chain should be migration info in JSON format.

+By default, the value will be `chains/core.migration.yaml`

 ## Current Features (Under development)